Simulation-Software-Engineering/Lecture-Material/04_documentation/technical_writing_slides.md

 - ... is a job profile between technical know-how (computer science, engineering, ...) and language.
 - ... can be a role in a software development team (*"documentation"*).
-- There is a whole community, e.g. [Write the Docs](https://www.writethedocs.org/).

-Much content of this lecture is taken from [Write the Docs](https://www.writethedocs.org/).
+Much content of this lecture is taken from [Write the Docs](https://www.writethedocs.org/), a community of technical writers.

 ---